cmlibs/zinc/docs/CMGUI_fields.rst

 We have now introduced the main building blocks of finite element fields which are just one type of field representation in CMGUI.
 In CMGUI we offer a large number of other field types which do not work directly with finite element meshes, but may be based on finite element fields.
 Most of these are mathematical operators which act on one or more source fields to produce a new field result.

-A simple example is the ‘add’ field which adds two other fields together to return a new field.
+A simple example is the *add* field which adds two other fields together to return a new field.
 The add field has two source fields as arguments.
 If you made field C which added finite element field A to finite element field B, the resulting field is defined over the intersection of the domains of field A and field B.

 |